-- If the line item did not serve to a previous slot on the page for which it was eligible, then that line item will not serve to subsequent ad slots.
+- If the line item did not serve to a previous slot on the page for which it was eligible, then that line item doesn't serve to subsequent ad slots.
 This tries to prevent roadblocks from inadvertently starting part way down the page and not completing.

 - Creatives for a line item will serve to as many ad tags on the page as the line item is eligible for.